bcornelusse/ELEN0445-microgrids/PV_design.md

 ---

 #  Sizing with self-consumtpion

  - **TODO** Obtain consumption data from ULiège’s buildings
- - **TODO** See how to insert them in SMA sunny design web
+ - Insert them in SMA sunny design web in a self-consumption design
- - **TODO** test to see the difference
+ - Analyze the difference with the "feed to grid case"

 ---

 # Sizing with storage and self-consumtpion

- - **TODO** Redo the analysis and determine how much storage power / energy you would need fct of the cost
+ - Redo the analysis and determine how much storage power / energy you would need as a function of the costs
+ - use costs of 300 EUR/kWh andd 100 EUR/kW for the batteries

 ---

 # Report

+- Write a little report with your observations
- - SMA sizing reports
+- Include SMA sizing reports in a zip (with meaningful names for the different analyses).